 Here I try to collect some of the questions I hear most often from the participants of Montessori meetings and from other parents.
 The list is not comprehensive, but will evolve over time, so suggestions, corrections, new questions and so on are very welcome, just contact me.

-The answers have been developed together with Grazia Honegger Fresco.
+I wrote the answers together with Grazia Honegger Fresco.

 These responses were initially written for the pages of the Montessori School in Varese.